sigp/siren/README.md

 This will open port 3443 and allow your browser to connect.

-To view Siren, simply go to `http://localhost:3443` in your web browser.
+To start Siren, visit `https://localhost:3443` in your web browser. (ignore the certificate warning).

+Advanced users can mount their own certificate with `-v $PWD/certs:/certs` (the config expects 3 files: `/certs/cert.pem` `/certs/key.pem` `/certs/key.pass`)

 # Running a Local Testnet